LAStools/LAStools.github.io/download/lascanopy_README.md

 -ske                     : compute height skewness
 -std                     : for each grid cell compute standard deviation
 -vc [m] [n] [o] ...      : compute the Vertical Complexity Index (VCI) with bin sizes width of [m] [n] [o] ...
+-above_mean              : percentage of returns above mean height (Zmean).
+Reports percentage of points which are higher than the average height.
+-pzabovex [x]            : percentage of returns above X. Reports the proportion of all returns above the specified height X.
+-p_ith_return [m] [n]... : percentage of i-th returns.
+Reports what percentage of all returns are specifically the n-th return.
+-ground_class [c] [d]... : percentage of returns classified as ground with classification [c].
+Reports the proportion of points with the given classification code (e.g., c=2=ground).
+-l_mom                   : compute L-moments of the height distribution.
+L-L₂ = spread, L₃ = L-skewness, L₄ = L-kurtosis, τ₃ = L-skewness (L₃/L₂), τ₄ = L-kurtosis (L₄/L₂).

 -int_avg                 : compute intensity average
 -int_c [m] [n] [o] ...   : produce intensity bands with gap values [m] [n] [o] ...